Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 You can find out more about the different Husqvarna designations.

-The E Tech version of the 359 has a different muffler from the original model.
+The E Tech version 359 has a different muffler from the original model.

-It’s a catalytic muffler that is said to make them run hotter and is less popular in the Husky community.
+It’s a catalytic muffler that is said to make them run hotter, but it is less popular in the Husky community.

 Husqvarna says, “E-TECH engines are optimized for power, environmental features, and handling.
-They combine high power and low weight with reduced exhaust emissions and user-friendly features”, and is different from the Husqvarna e-series designation.
+They combine high power and low weight with reduced exhaust emissions and user-friendly features.”
+This is different from the Husqvarna e-series designation.

 Having someone who knows what they’re doing complete a Husqvarna 359 muffler mod can help here.